DougAnderson444/solpin/README.md

 What if you want to update your website?
 You'd have to refresh the Tx ID every time?
 Pfft, I don't think so.

 Solutions like IPNS don't really work well.
-P2P attempts such as [HyPNS](https://github.com/DougAnderson444/hypns) require a server to be kept online to pin the data.
+P2P attempts such as [HyPNS](https://github.com/DougAnderson444/hypns) require peers or a server to be online in order to pin the data updates while you are offline.

 But Solana costs pennies for mutable posts, so why not just make life easy and use Solana?